esl-epfl/pynq-power-ranger/SW_Examples/README.md

 Live monitoring of the current consumption is implemented in this example.
 The application reads the current consumption from the XADC IP every second and prints the value of power and energy to the console.
 If run in parallel with a benchmark application, it can be used to measure the energy consumption of the benchmark.

+> [!WARNING]
-> [WARNING!]
-It will only work if the XADC IP is configured as in the example folder, if the bitstream is overwritten the program wont be able to communicate with the XADC.
+> It will only work if the XADC IP is configured as in the example folder, if the bitstream is overwritten the program wont be able to communicate with the XADC.

 ## 🧮 Moving Average Filter